 - 8 to 10 cloves preserved garlic (optional)

-- Bring a large pot of water to a boil.
-Salt it well, then boil the whole slab of pork/boar/bear belly for 5 minutes.
-Remove from the water and put on a cutting board to cool.
+Bring a large pot of water to a boil.
+Salt it well, then boil the whole slab of belly for 5 minutes.
+Remove from the water and set on a cutting board to cool.
 Save the cooking water if you are not using stock later for this recipe.
 Cut the meat into largish cubes of about 2 inches across.

-- Pour in enough Chinese stock, chicken stock or cooking water to almost cover the meat, and add the star anise, ginger, chiles and cinnamon.
+Pour in enough stock or cooking water to almost cover the meat, and add the star anise, ginger, chiles and cinnamon.
 Cover and simmer gently over medium-to-low heat.
 How long?
 Until the meat is tender.
 For a wild boar or bear this could take up to 3 hours.
-Check after 2 hours.
+Check after 90 minutes.
 Taste the stock and if it is getting too strong, remove some of the spices.

-- Once the meat is getting tender – but not quite ready – add the soy sauce and taste the stock.
-Add a little sugar if you want.
-The stock should be a little sweet.
+Once the meat is getting tender – but not quite ready – add the soy sauce and taste the stock.
+Add sugar if you want.
+The stock should be a bit sweet.
 Recover and cook until the pork is practically falling apart.
 Remove the meat and set aside.
 Turn the heat up on the sauce to reduce it.
 When the stock has reduced to a sauce consistency, return the meat to the pot and add the garlic, if using.

-- Add the scallions and cilantro and serve at once with steamed rice.
+Add the scallions and cilantro and serve at once.